redis/redis-doc/commands/mget.md

 @complexity

-O(1) for every key
+O(N) where N is the number of keys to retrieve

-Get the values of all the specified keys.
-If one or more keys dont exis or is not of type String, a 'nil' value is returned instead of the value of the specified key, but the operation never fails.
+Returns the values of all specified keys.
+For every key that does not hold a string value or does not exist, the special value `nil` is returned.
+Because of this, the operation never fails.

 @return

-@multi-bulk-reply

-## Example
+@multi-bulk-reply: list of values at the specified keys.

+@examples

-    $ ./redis-cli set foo 1000
+    SET foo 1000
     +OK

-    $ ./redis-cli set bar 2000
+    SET bar 2000
     +OK

-    $ ./redis-cli mget foo bar
+    MGET foo bar nokey
     1. 1000
     2. 2000
-    $ ./redis-cli mget foo bar nokey
-    1. 1000
-    2. 2000
     3. (nil)
-    $